bfisher313/enterprise-agents-workflow/README.md

 The primary architectural document is designed to be read as a single file, but the repository is structured for clarity.

 -   [Architecture.md](Architecture.md): This is the main, comprehensive document containing the full architectural overview, from the high-level context to the detailed integration patterns. **This is the best place to start reading.**
 -   **`/diagrams`**: This directory contains the source code for the C4 architectural diagrams in the **Structurizr DSL** format.
 These files are provided for anyone wishing to render the diagrams in high resolution.
+There are also PNG files for quick reference.

 ---